There is nothing like going out to the lake for a day to fish and relax in the sun. It’s a favorite outdoor activity for people in Connecticut!

 Right off Shuttle Meadow Road, Crescent Lake is expansive and covers more than 56 acres of land.

 The land itself is in the shape of a crescent, hence the name!
-You might expect some small and largemouth bass, great white shark or threshers, amberjack, calico bass, and catfish.
+You might expect some small and largemouth bass, threshers, amberjack, calico bass, and catfish.

 There is so much area to cover, so if you have a boat that’s even better.
 But, there are land trails too if you need to get off the water and stretch your legs.